Board of Directors

 Rafael is an investor and advisor in a variety of technology firms.
 He holds an MBA from Stanford and a BA in economics from the University of California, Santa Cruz.
 He is the co-author of In the Company of Giants (McGraw-Hill) and has served on the boards of Gateway School, the USA Cycling Foundation, and DeepDyve.

 Michael E. Patterson is the former vice chairman of JPMorgan, working with the financial giant from 1987-2009.
 Prior to his employment with JPMorgan, Michael practiced law in New York and Paris as a partner of Debevoise & Plimpton.
-He is a member of the boards of The Trust for Public Land, The Hastings Center, and the USA Cycling Development Foundation, and also serves as chairman of the board of The Child School.
+He is a member of the boards of The Trust for Public Land, and the USA Cycling Development Foundation, and also serves as chairman of the board of The Child School.

 A native of New York State, Michael completed his undergraduate work at Harvard and earned his Juris Doctor degree from Columbia Law School.
 He lives with his wife, Elena, in Tucson, Arizona, and is a bicycle racer.